realA10001986/Flux-Capacitor/README.md

 As a prerequisite, the TCD must be set to permit remote control.
 This is done on the TCD through keypad command 995.

-In order to start TCD keypad remote control, type *95ok on the FC's IR remote control (or issue command 3095 from the TCD or through [HA/MQTT](#control-the-fc-via-mqtt)).
+To start TCD keypad remote control, type *95ok on the FC's IR remote control (or issue command 3095 from the TCD or through [HA/MQTT](#control-the-fc-via-mqtt)).

 Keys 0-9 as well as OK (=ENTER) on your IR remote control will now be registered by the TCD as key presses.

-"Holding" a key on the TCD keypad is emulated by pressing * followed by the key, for instance *1 (in order to toggle the TCD alarm).
+"Holding" a key on the TCD keypad is emulated by pressing * followed by the key, for instance *1 (to toggle the TCD alarm).
 Holding "OK" is only accepted by the TCD to stop the alarm, but not for entering the keypad menu.

 Pressing # quits TCD keypad remote control mode, as does issuing command 3097 on the TCD or through HA/MQTT.